BeppeMarnell/Sentiment-Analysis---NLP/README.md

 ```
 or download the repository and run it in local.

-### The following libraries are needed to run the jupiter notebooks.
+### The following libraries are needed to run the jupiter notebooks

 ```
 pip3 install nltk